minprog/programmeren-2/problems/queue/lab/README.md

 Note our use of "front" and "back".
 The most important thing about queues is that elements are added to one end, while removing elements is done at the other end.
 This ensures that elements which are first into the queue, will also be removed first (this is often called first-in-first-out, or FIFO).

-From the description you can see that although a queue is its essence a list of items, it supports two very specific operations whose behavior complement each other.
+From the description you can see that although a queue is, in its essence, a list of items, it supports two very specific operations whose behavior complement each other.

 These two operations form the core *interface* of the queue data structure.